What are Immersive Media?

 - Real Estate: Home buyers can experience their future home before it is even built thanks to immersive media and 3D content.
 This opens up opportunities for developers to upsell their offerings and allows customers to customize their home to their taste.

 The industry applications and use cases for immersive media are exponential.
 Imagine 4D is thrilled to be working in this space and helping businesses accelerate their business potential.
-If you’d like to learn more about Reflected Reality™, please click here.
+If you’d like to learn more about Multimmersion™, please click here.